 Personalisation used to be a way for organisations to stand out from the crowd, but now it’s become so widespread you’ll actually find yourself behind your competitors if you’re not getting in on the trend.

 There’s a variety of ways to ensure your newsletters are personal to your readers.
 These begin with using a program to ensure they are addressed personally to the person opening the newsletter from their inbox.
-A more comprehensive solution includes segmenting your audience lists so versions of the newsletter are aimed at specific interests you have identified through data collection.
+A more comprehensive solution includes segmenting your audience lists so versions of the newsletter are aimed at specific interests you have identified through data collection and content marketing matrix.
 This can be incredibly effective when it comes to generating leads.

 Harness the power of strong newsletter copywriting